acorns - from which great oak trees grow

 What Sheree and Somatic Rehabilitation offer

-An experienced mindfulness practitioner since becoming a student of Hakomi Mindful Somatic Psychotherapy in 2003, Sheree offers mindfulness tuition, mindful walking and parenting support, in addition to her services as a practitioner of Hakomi Mindful Somatic Psychotherapy.
+An experienced mindfulness practitioner since becoming a student of Hakomi Mindful Somatic Psychotherapy in 2003, Sheree offers mindfulness classes Pathway to the Present Moment, Mindfulness for Seniors and Mindfulness for Perimenopause and Beyond.

 Why the emphasis on mindfulness